grapa-dev/grapa/docs-src/docs/obj/grep.md

 2. **Second Priority:**
    - Once the above is complete, address **edge cases**.
-   - Edge case handling must be implemented in a way that is compatible with all possible option combinations that may reach the relevant code path.
+   - Edge case handling must be implemented in a way that is compatible with all possible option combinations that may reach the relevant code path.:
    - Edge cases are exceptions layered on top of the comprehensive option combination coverage.

 > **This approach ensures maintainability, extensibility, and robust architecture.**